First Trimester

 The following are some important visits:

-• 11-14 weeks – Nuchal scan.
+- 10-14 weeks – First trimester screening ( NIPT/MSS-1).
 If you have opted for an amniocentesis, this is done at 15 to 17 weeks.

-• 28 weeks – Routine antenatal visit.
-Blood test for hemoglobin.
-Polycose screening test for gestational diabetes.
+- 28 weeks – Routine antenatal blood test for hemoglobin, iron and diabetes screening test.
 You will receive an injection of Anti D if you are Rhesus negative.

-• 34 weeks – Routine antenatal visit.
-You will receive an injection of Anti D if you are Rhesus negative.
+- 34 weeks – You will receive an injection of Anti D if you are Rhesus negative.

-• 36 weeks – Routine antenatal visit.
-Vaginal swab for Group B streptococcus.
-Discussion of your Birthplan
+- 36 weeks – Routine antenatal blood test and vaginal swab for Group B streptococcus.
+A growth ultrasound may be indicated.
+Discussion of your birthplan

-Our goal at Birthright is to provide you the best gynaecological care in a friendly and relaxed atmosphere, where you can talk to us about your needs.
+Our goal at Birthright is to provide you the best obstetric care in a friendly and relaxed atmosphere, where you can talk to us about your needs.

 0800 247 848